Home Help for families Information & Advice Benefits & money Benefits & tax credits Disability Living Allowance (DLA)

 Families we speak to describe getting this benefit as ‘life-changing’.

-Any child who has a disability or illness might qualify for DLA, and you don’t need to wait for a formal diagnosis to make a claim.
+Any child who has a disability or illness might qualify for Disability Living Allowance (DLA), and you don’t need to wait for a formal diagnosis to make a claim.
 It is sufficient that they have some form of disability.

 However, you will need to show that your child needs substantially more care or supervision than other children of the same age who don’t have a disability or health condition.
 Any decision to award DLA will be based on how your child’s condition impacts on their day to day life.